 I recognize a coworker who flirts with Lois as Michael Kelly (who’s in The Adjustment Bureau, Now You See Me, and Person of Interest) and Lieutenant General Swanwick as Harry Lennix (he’s Echo’s handler in Dollhouse).

-Chief Editor Perry is played by Laurence Fishburne, who plays Morpheus in The Matrix.
-Every movie has to have something to do with The Matrix.
+Chief Editor Perry is played by Laurence Fishburne, who plays Morpheus in, well, you know.

 Others’ Thoughts on Man of Steel